-The NYU Reynolds Program is proud to announce that Jonathan Lewis, a social entrepreneurship practitioner and instructor will be the NYU Reynolds Social Entrepreneurship Scholar in Residence from October 20 – November 1, 2014.
+The NYU Reynolds Program is proud to host Jonathan Lewis, a social entrepreneurship practitioner and instructor as the NYU Reynolds Social Entrepreneurship Scholar in Residence from April 20 - May 2.
 Jonathan is a well-respected voice in the social impact field, and brings a wealth of expertise, strategic and tactical knowledge, and comprehensive real world experience in practicing, teaching, and leading social entrepreneurship.
 NYU Reynolds is thrilled that Jonathan will bring his tremendous understanding and experience to serve as a resource for the NYU and broader NYC communities.

-- Instruction: Jonathan will teach Making Social Entrepreneurship Happen, a two-week intensive NYU Wagner course for NYU undergraduate students.
+Jonathan will teach Making Social Entrepreneurship Happen, a two-week intensive course at NYU School of Professional Studies.
 Students will walk away understanding the process of social entrepreneurial problem-solving, armed with practical skills required for a social entrepreneurship career and empowered to make a difference creating the world they want to live in – starting now.
-Note: Undergraduate students can find and register for the course on Albert using Catalog # UPADM-GP 264 or Class # 16563.

 About Jonathan Lewis: